dhvanisoni/Customer-Segmentation-for-Credit-Card-Targeting-Ads/README.md

 ### Overview
-Dataset for bank in New York city.
+Dataset is for bank in New York city.
 The bank has extensive data on their customers for the past 6 months.
 The marketing team wants to launch a targeted ad marketing campaign by dividing their customers at least 4 distinctive groups.
 Sample Dataset summarizes the usage behaviour of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioural variables.

 ### Following is the Data Dictionary for Credit Card dataset:
 CUST_ID: Identification of Credit Card holder (Categorical)\